Whether you’re an employer or an employee, here are some tips for how to work from home more effectively

 When you work in an office, the environment has lots of cues and associations that help you get into the right frame of mind to be productive.
-You might not notice them when they’re there, but once you’re working at home, their absence can make it harder to get started – especially if you associate your home environment with relaxation and fun.
+You might not notice them when they’re there, but once you’re remote working at home, their absence can make it harder to get started – especially if you associate your home environment with relaxation and fun.
 Equally, a lack of structure can lead to overworking and forgetting those all-important screen breaks.

 The answer?
 Develop a homeworking routine that sets you up for a day’s work, not a day snuggled up on the couch with your laptop while Netflix plays in the background, or working late into the night when you could be chilling out with loved ones.